rails/rails/guides/source/action_view_overview.md

 There is a naming convention for views in Rails.
 Typically, the views share their name with the associated controller action, as you can see above.
 For example, the index controller action of the `articles_controller.rb` will use the `index.html.erb` view file in the `app/views/articles` directory.
 The complete HTML returned to the client is composed of a combination of this ERB file, a layout template that wraps it, and all the partials that the view may reference.
-Later on this guide you can find a more detailed documentation of each one of these three components.
+Within this guide you will find more detailed documentation about each of these three components.

 Templates, Partials and Layouts
 -------------------------------

-As mentioned before, the final HTML output is a composition of three Rails elements: `Templates`, `Partials` and `Layouts`.
+As mentioned, the final HTML output is a composition of three Rails elements: `Templates`, `Partials` and `Layouts`.
-Below is a brief overview of each one of them.
+Below is a brief overview of each of them.

 ### Templates

 Action View templates can be written in several ways.
-If the template file has a `.erb` extension then it uses a mixture of ERB (included in Ruby) and HTML.
-If the template file has a `.builder` extension then a fresh instance of `Builder::XmlMarkup` library is used.
+If the template file has a `.erb` extension then it uses a mixture of ERB (Embedded Ruby) and HTML.
+If the template file has a `.builder` extension then the `Builder::XmlMarkup` library is used.

 Rails supports multiple template systems and uses a file extension to distinguish amongst them.
 For example, an HTML file using the ERB template system will have `.html.erb` as a file extension.